swath1pen/bioreactor/README.md

-## To Create your own build web page clone this Repo in Visual Studio Code.
+## To create your own build web page, clone this Repo in Visual Studio Code.

 1. **Replace files in /main with your CAD .pdf file and Part List .xlsx files.**